simov/markdown-viewer/README.md

 To enable access to file URLs follow [these steps](#local-files).

-In case access to local files was not enabled you will see an additional `Allow Access` button next to the File Access header:
+In case access to local files was not enabled, an additional `Allow Access` button will be present next to the File Access header:

 ![img-file-access-allow]